Blue Economy - Part 1: Offshore Wind Energy Development in the West

 Offshore Wind Development in West is the first program of a multi-part series on the Blue Economy.
 Subsequent programs will cover offshore aquaculture, fisheries and other topics.

-In our first program, we will focus on the unique policy and regulatory regimes of California, Oregon and Washington that will influence how and where offshore wind projects develop.
-Our session will be comprised of two panels, focusing on the political landscape, as well as environmental regulatory and compliance issues for project development.
+Our first program focuses on the unique policy and regulatory regimes of California, Oregon, and Washington that will influence how and where offshore wind projects develop.
+This session is comprised of two panels, focused on the political landscape, as well as environmental regulatory and compliance issues for project development.

 - Policy drivers and carbon mandates